SNOmad1/Cardinal-Project/README.md

 Everything is written in vanilla JavaScript.
 The JS that runs in Node.js uses CJS packages, and the JS that runs in a browser uses ES6 packages.

-**Most of the libraries that Cardinal depends on were written specifically for Cardinal and have been open sourced**.
-When possible, Cardinal prefers to rely on first party solutions.
-These are the main packages that any Cardinal app uses:
+**Many of the libraries that Cardinal depends on were written specifically for Cardinal and have been open sourced.** When possible, Cardinal prefers to rely on first party solutions.
+Below is a non-exhaustive list of libraries that the apps use:

 ### First Party Libraries
 - [Lowrider.js](https://github.com/somebeaver/Lowrider.js) - Enhanced web components.